 · The Old Quad, next to Santa Clara University, is an interesting yet low-cost area of pre-World War II and even pre-World War I housing.
 Site of the Spanish mission Santa Clara de Asis founded in 1777, the town itself dates from the 1850s and is one of the oldest in the area.

-· Northside (north of 101) is an interesting area with both pre-war housing, Agnew’s Village, in the shadow of Great America and a new housing and shopping project, Rivermark, on land formerly a part of Agnews State Hospital.
+· Northside (north of 101) is an interesting area with both pre-war housing, Agnew’s Village, in the shadow of Great America and a newer housing and shopping project, Rivermark, on land formerly a part of Agnews State Hospital.
 Even I, a relative newcomer, can remember when there was virtually nothing in this area except Agnews and small farms.

 · Some neighborhoods have highly-regarded Cupertino schools.

 · Electricity, water and sewer services are owned by the city, which has kept prices down.

 · A check of Santa Clara University’s web site suggests that it offers the public a good variety of cultural and intellectual activities.

 · Convenient to San Jose International Airport and a revitalized downtown San Jose.